pressly/goose/README.md

 `Up()` will be executed as part of a forward migration, and `Down()` will be executed as part of a rollback.

-A transaction is provided, rather than the DB instance directly, since we also need to record the schema version within the same transaction.
-Each migration should run as a single transaction anyway to ensure DB integrity, so it's good practice anyway.
+A transaction is provided, rather than the DB instance directly, since goose also needs to record the schema version within the same transaction.
+Each migration should run as a single transaction to ensure DB integrity, so it's good practice anyway.

 ## Database Configurations